Unicef – Sociopreneur

 Design and brand development for the United Nations Children's Fund,

 in a new model for sustainable tourism in Nicaragua

-It connects local communities and international actors in a global process that generates value for children against the backdrop of a rapidly growing tourism sector in Central America.
+It connects local communities and international actors in a global process that generates value for children against the backdrop of a rapidly growing tourism sector in Nicaragua.

 Natalia Adler, Chief of Policy, UNICEF